Windows Insider: Supported processors

-Because PCs with unsupported processors could not receive new features updates, Microsoft agreed to extend support for these PCs with the bug fixes and security updates for the latest compatible version of Windows 10.
+Because PCs with unsupported processors could not receive new feature updates, Microsoft agreed to extend support for these PCs with the bug fixes and security updates for the latest compatible version of Windows 10.

-Versions of Windows 10 that were released before a microprocessor was released is also not supported and installations for those operating systems may be actively blocked.
+Versions of Windows 10 that were released before a microprocessor was released are also not supported and installations for those operating systems may be actively blocked.
 For example, Windows 10 Version 1507 LTSB will not install on Kaby Lake processors.

-Due to security concerns such as the zero day exploit, Windows 11 now requires an 8th generation or later Intel CPU or a 2nd generation AMD Ryzen or later CPU, with a Trusted Platform Module 2.0 security chip and Secure Boot enabled.
+Due to security concerns regarding zero-day exploits, Windows 11 now requires an 8th generation or later Intel CPU or a 2nd generation AMD Ryzen or later CPU, with a Trusted Platform Module 2.0 security chip and Secure Boot enabled.
 Testing had been conducted on 7th generation Intel and 1st generation Ryzen CPUs, but support was ended before the final version was released.
 Older CPUs and systems without TPM or Secure Boot may be able to run Windows 11, but will require changes to be made to the system registry to be able to upgrade to the operating system.
 Microsoft has raised the possibility of not providing updates to unsupported devices on Windows 11.